Healthcare Foundations

 Overview

-Thie Healthcare Foundations* program prepares individuals to perform the duties of special assistants and personal secretaries for practicing physicians and nurses, healthcare facilities and services administrators, and other healthcare professionals.
+This program prepares individuals to perform the duties of special assistants and personal secretaries for practicing physicians and nurses, healthcare facilities and services administrators, and other healthcare professionals.
 Includes instruction in business and medical communications, medical terminology, principles of health care operations, public relations and interpersonal communications, software applications, record-keeping and filing systems, scheduling and meeting planning, applicable policy and regulations, and professional standards and ethics.
-The Healthcare Foundations Program at Quincy College is an affordable certicicate to begin your medical career.
+The Healthcare Foundations program at Quincy College is an affordable certicicate to begin your medical career.

 At the completion of this program, the student should be able to: